-You live in Marin and your spouse has a place in San Francisco.
-Where should you file?
+You live in Marin and your spouse is in San Francisco.
+Where should you be filing divorce?
 Are there advantages to choosing one venue over the other?

 Each state has unique residency requirements.
 If a person wants to file a lawsuit in a state family court, residency requirements must be met.